 com.thoughtworks.xstream:xstream is a simple library to serialize objects to XML and back again.

 Affected versions of this package are vulnerable to Deserialization of Untrusted Data.
-There is a vulnerability may allow a remote attacker to load and execute arbitrary code from a remote host only by manipulating the processed input stream.
+There is vulnerability which may allow a remote attacker to allocate 100% CPU time on the target system depending on CPU type or parallel execution of such a payload resulting in a denial of service only by manipulating the processed input stream.

 Users who follow the recommendation to setup XStream's security framework with a whitelist limited to the minimal required types are not affected.

 Serialization is a process of converting an object into a sequence of bytes which can be persisted to a disk or database or can be sent through streams.
 The reverse process of creating object from sequence of bytes is called deserialization.
 Serialization is commonly used for communication (sharing objects between multiple hosts) and persistence (store the object state in a file or a database).
 It is an integral part of popular protocols like Remote Method Invocation (RMI), Java Management Extension (JMX), Java Messaging System (JMS), Action Message Format (AMF), Java Server Faces (JSF) ViewState, etc.

 Deserialization of untrusted data (CWE-502), is when the application deserializes untrusted data without sufficiently verifying that the resulting data will be valid, letting the attacker to control the state or the flow of the execution.

 Java deserialization issues have been known for years.
 However, interest in the issue intensified greatly in 2015, when classes that could be abused to achieve remote code execution were found in a popular library (Apache Commons Collection).
 These classes were used in zero-days affecting IBM WebSphere, Oracle WebLogic and many other products.